Rachel Eliza Griffiths

-Rachel Eliza Griffiths (born 1978) is an American poet, novelist, photographer and visual artist, who is the author of five published collections of poems.
-In her most recent book, Seeing the Body (2020), she "pairs poetry with photography, exploring memory, Black womanhood, the American landscape, and rebirth."
-It was a nominee for the 2021 NAACP Image Award in Poetry.
-Griffiths, who also has a novel forthcoming, lives in New York City.
+Rachel Eliza Griffiths, Lady Rushdie (born December 6, 1978), is an American poet, novelist, photographer and visual artist who is the author of five published collections of poems.
+In Seeing the Body (2020), she "pairs poetry with photography, exploring memory, Black womanhood, the American landscape, and rebirth."
+The book was a nominee for the 2021 NAACP Image Award in Poetry.

+Early life and education

+Griffiths was born in Washington, D.C., on December 6, 1978, the eldest of four children of Michele Antoinette Pray-Griffiths and Norman Dwight Griffiths.
+Her father was an environmental lawyer, her mother a community organizer and former police officer.
+Rachel Eliza Griffiths graduated from St. Mark's High School and the University of Delaware, where she earned her undergraduate degree and her first master's degree.
+She received an MFA in creative writing from Sarah Lawrence College.